 |15||You must tell the Council within 21 days if you are no longer entitled to a discount, exemption, or council tax support.
 If you do not, you may have to pay a penalty of £70.00 and in some cases you might be prosecuted for not letting us know|

 |16||This tells you how you should pay.
 If you do not pay by direct debit, this will just show as a cash payment.
 Direct debit is the easiest way to pay, and this can be set up over the phone.
 Direct debit dates are monthly, and you can have 1st, 8th, 15th, 22nd or 29th|

 |17||This is a space for a message.
 This is often about whether there is a brought forward credit or debit or tells you if there is a liability order from the court on an unpaid debt|

 This is your instalment plan.
 On your annual bill sent in March, your first instalment would be in April and your last would be in January.

-If you find it diffcult to view the information on this page download a printable version.
+If you have any difficulty reading the information on this page please download a printable version.

 How to request this information in an alternative format

 If you require this information in an alternative format, or if you have a question, please contact customer services for support: